 BY THE WAY!

-You may also like to know that just like words such as “outline”, “treatment” and “synopsis”, “TV series bible” is a term under dispute AS WELL.
-SAWR’s Yvonne Grace says what I call a “SPEC TV Series Bible” (and what I have been asked to write by others, too) is what she calls a TREATMENT or EXTENDED PITCH.
+You may also like to know that just like words such as “outline”, “treatment” and “synopsis”, “TV series bible” are all under dispute AS WELL.
+Sometimes what I describe here gets called a TREATMENT or EXTENDED PITCH.
 You will note TV writer Sally Abbott (The Coroner, Casualty, Eastenders) says similar in the comments section of this post.
-Something to bear in mind if you’re pitching a specific producer or show – as I always say, it’s worth ASKING what the other person means so you’re all on the same page:
+Something to bear in mind if you’re pitching a specific producer or show – as I always say, it’s worth ASKING what the other person means so you’re all on the same page.

-Photographs and/or concept art.
-If your series is set during a particular event or is historical or is set in the future, where is the harm in including some photos or pictures in your pitch material to show the arena (or “nail down” lesser known elements – for example, I had a client recently whose TV series took place in a historical location the average reader would not know, a photo then pays dividends)?
-I’ve seen both used to good effect.
-There is not a reason in the world you can’t do this.
+If your series is set during a particular event, is historical or is set in the future, then it can be useful to include some photos or pictures in your pitch material to show the arena (or “nail down” lesser known elements!).
 The only caveat I would offer is don’t go overboard with this device.
 We don’t want photos and piccies all over the place and I wouldn’t reccomend using piccies, even drawn ones, of characters because of that “casting” issue mentioned earlier in this post.

-Setting/Tone or Arena.
-A few short paragraphs of the WORLD OF THE STORY is always a good idea, though not a necessity in my book – after all, the setting and tone should form part of your one page pitch.
+A few short paragraphs about the WORLD OF THE STORY is always a good idea, though not a necessity in my book.
+After all, the setting and tone should form part of your one page pitch.
 But if you want to expand on what you mention on that first page, there’s no reason you can’t – especially in science fiction or historical worlds.
 [Very often on the same page with “Location”, below].

-Maps.
-Spec precinct dramas can benefit from this: if the “place” is bigger than the characters (ie. characters come and go and are “replaced” at will, but the place remains the same and is perhaps one building, like Holby City) a small map of where the main action takes place can help readers hook into where the events are taking place and why.
+Spec precinct dramas can really benefit from this.
+A precinct drama is when the “place” is bigger than the characters, who may be replaced at will (like in soap opera).
+A small map of where the main action takes place can help readers hook into where the events are taking place and why.
 I wouldn’t make the map too ornate or fancy.
-It can be risky as some readers are critical of visual aids but each time I have seen a map like this (about three times), I have thought they have added to the story in the series bible (I wouldn’t recommend putting it in the script!).
+It can be risky as some readers are critical of visual aids.

-Ethos.
 This is essentially WHY you want to tell this story and HOW audiences can benefit from it.
-I’ve read some very plausible, moving arguments *for* particular stories and other times they’ve left me indifferent or even turned my stomach.
-Getting this one right is really difficult, as essentially you’re appealing to the reader to become as passionate about this series as you are.
+I’ve read some very plausible, moving arguments *for* particular stories … Other times they’ve left me indifferent or even turned my stomach.
+Getting this one right is really difficult.
 When it works however, you can’t beat it.
 Again: just a couple of paragraphs maximum should do it.

 Of course, as individuals you may come up with something else for your “optional” material – and why not?
-There are no “rules” on what you SHOULD include in a series bible, bar those two things which are: don’t be boring or too long!!
+Just remember – there are no “rules” on what you SHOULD include in a series bible.
+Just don’t be boring or too long!!